SelfTaughtCoder78704/SimpleReactMultiStep/README.md

 }>
 ```

-## Notice taht Q4 is not included in the As object.
+## Notice that Q4 is not included in the As object.

 - Get your Qs in place: